Duckle29/torrentGen/octopi/README.md

 ## Usage
 Setup the configuration variables.
-The included ones assume you are using deluged with autotorrent for the torrent seeding with it's home in /var/lib/deluge, and have an apache server running with web root at /var/www/html/
+The included ones assume you are using deluged with autotorrent for the torrent seeding with it's home in /var/lib/deluge, and have a web server running with web root at /var/www/html/

 It's then intended to run check.py periodically with a cronjob.

-The script is what is running http://flipflapflop.top/octopi
+The script is what is running autotorrent.mikkel.cc